-Although more studies are needed to confirm the effectiveness in treating ADHD, practicing mindfulness in itself is worth doing because it provides many benefits such as improved self-regulation, positive emotions and general psychological well-being23.
+Although more studies are needed to confirm the effectiveness in treating ADHD, practicing mindfulness in itself is worth doing because it provides many benefits such as improved self-regulation, positive emotions and general psychological well-being14.

 The Diet Factor

-Only by trial-end-error can parents determine if a certain diet is right for their children.
+Only by trial-end-error can parents determine if a certain diet is right for their child.
 But it is important to do this under the guidance of nutritionists to make sure the diet is balanced and meets the needs of your growing child.

 Pharmacological Treatment Safety

 The first concern of using drugs to treat the disorder is safety.